edouardl/bt-sass-blank-theme/README.md

-# Bootstrap Sass Blank Theme
+# The "WordPress Bootstrap Sass Blank" Theme
-Bootstrap Sass Blank Theme is a WordPress Blank Theme, with Bootstrap and Sass included.
+Bootstrap Sass Blank Theme is a WordPress Blank Theme, with Bootstrap 4 and Sass included.
 This theme is based on [Minimal Blank Theme](https://github.com/edouardl/minimal-blank-theme) for all the WordPress/PHP code and well inspired by [MonsieurPress](https://github.com/davidmanson/monsieurpress/) for the use of Gulp and some great hierarchical ideas.

-The main purpose of Bootstrap Sass Blank Theme is to give you a complete theme architecture (with Boostrap and Sass including, like the name said) to start developping your own theme.
+The main purpose of Bootstrap Sass Blank Theme is to give you a complete theme architecture (with Boostrap 4 and Sass including, like the name said) to start developping your own theme.
 It's a blank theme, you don't need to delete any code, just add yours.